WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/NewMexico/AggregatedAmounts/ReadME.md

-# WaDE Preparation
+# Water Use (Aggregated amounts) Data Preparation for WaDE

 This readme details an overview, the specific steps taken, and the final product of the process applied to water use data made available by the [New Mexico Office of the State Engineer NMOSE](http://geospatialdata-ose.opendata.arcgis.com/datasets/ose-points-of-diversion) for inclusion into the Water Data Exchange (WaDE).
 For more information on WaDE, please visit http://wade.westernstateswater.org/

 ### Overview
-The New Mexico Office of the State Engineer hosts its water right data using ArcGIS onlie at: http://geospatialdata-ose.opendata.arcgis.com/datasets/ose-points-of-diversion.
-The metadata are available from: http://www.ose.state.nm.us/GIS/PODS/nmose_WATERS_PODs_data_dictionary_v8.xlsx
+The New Mexico water use data are aggreged based on two reporting units: one on basis of counties (Summary of withdrawals by county 90-15.xlsx) and the other based on river basins (Summary of withdrawals by River Basin 90-15.xlsx).
+The codes included here use county based aggregated amounts.

 ### Summary
-This document summarizes the process to prepare and share NMOSE’s Water Rights data for inclusion in the Western States Water Council’s Water Data Exchange (WaDE 2.0).
-In order to extract the New Mexico water rights data from the input files and publish it online through ESRI layers to be ready for WaDE 2.0, you must execute 8 Python Scripts to generate CSV data compatible with WaDE 2.0.
+This document summarizes the process to prepare and share NMOSE’s Water use data for inclusion in the Western States Water Council’s Water Data Exchange (WaDE 2.0).
+In order to extract the New Mexico water use data from the input files and publish it online through ESRI layers to be ready for WaDE 2.0, you must generate CSV data compatible with WaDE 2.0.
+Some of these are small files with only few rows and can be prepared by manualy modifying existing csv files for other states.
+The aggregated amount and reporting units tables are prepared by executing the (Python) Jupyter notebook codes described below.

  ## Data Prep
- ### Step 1: Execute 8 Python Notebooks to generate CSV data compatible with WaDE 2.0
+ ### Step 1: Execute Python Notebooks to generate CSV data compatible with WaDE 2.0

-There are 8 Python scripts that use queries to extract NMOSE’s water rights data into views compatible with WaDE 2.0.
-The **beneficialuseDictionary.py** holds dictionaries that are required for mapping different codes to their respective names, for example codes for the legal status of allocations.
-The **utilityFunctions.py**, holds functions that are required to be called from other scripts **watersources_NM.ipynb**, **sites_NM.ipynb**, and **waterallocations_NM.ipynb**.
+There are 1 Jupyter notebook scripts and one Python script that use queries to extract NMOSE’s water use data into views compatible with WaDE 2.0.
+The **beneficialuseDictionary.py** holds dictionaries that are required for mapping different codes to their respective names, for example codes for the legal status of water use.
+The **utilityFunctions.py**, holds functions that are required to be called from other scripts **aggregatedamounts_NM.ipynb** and **reportingunits_NM.ipynb**.
 All scripts can be found at the following link in WaDE’s Github repository “MappingStatesDataToWaDE2.0” in the New Mexico folder: https://github.com/WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/tree/master/NewMexico

-The 8 Scripts are are thus divided into two:
+The Python notebooks and Scripts are are thus divided into two:

 **1. Scripts to prepare the csv files**
-- **sites_NM.ipynb**
-- **watersources_NM.ipynb**
-- **waterallocations_NM.ipynb**
-- **methods_NM.ipynb**
-- **organizations_NM.ipynb**
+- **reportingunits_NM.ipynb**
-- **variables_NM.ipynb**
+- **aggregatedamounts_NM.ipynb**

 **2. Dependency scripts**
 - **beneficialuseDictionary.py**